The 9 best gas BBQs to buy in 2026, as tested by our experts

 Our rating: 4.5/5

 The Char-Broil Grill2Go gas barbecue is designed for use at home and on the move, and won a BBC Gardeners’ World Magazine Best Buy for small families and couples.
-A simple, single-burner gas barbecue, it’s almost ready to go from the box.
+A simple, single-burner gas barbecue, I was impressed that it's almost ready to go from the box.
 You just need to plug in the regulator and add your gas.
 However, unless you shell out for a specialised propane gas regulator, it only runs on threaded EN417 gas bottles with a mix of butane and propane.

-Buy the Char-Broil Grill2Go Gas Barbecue from Amazon, Robert Dyas and Wayfair
+- Buy the Char-Broil Grill2Go Gas Barbecue from Amazon (£144.99), Robert Dyas (£192.99) and Wayfair (£156.99)

 Boss Grill Deluxe portable gas barbecue